PublicGeyserConnect/MinecraftStatusBot/README.md

 The is a Discord bot written in Java.
 Minimum Java version required to run the software is ###.

-If you wish to invite the publicly available bot instance, use the following link: https://discord.com/api/oauth2/authorize?client_id=1125537355734978561&permissions=1084480288832&scope=bot
+If you wish to invite the publicly available bot instance, use the following link:

+https://discord.com/api/oauth2/authorize?client_id=1125537355734978561&permissions=1084480288832&scope=bot

 The following commands are available:

 `/ping`
 Like just about any other bot, is used to ping a specified server.
-By default, it'll check for both Java and Bedrock servers on the specific address.
+By default, it'll check for both Java and Bedrock servers on the specified address.

 `/server add alias address port`
 This is used to add a server to your Discord's saved server list.
 You're allowed 5 saved servers